realworldocaml/book/en/compiler-output-formats.md

 contain at least a `Bob.name` value and define a `Bob.t` type.

-The type checker needs to resolve such external module references into concrete structures and signatures in order to unify types consistently across module boundaries.
+The type checker needs to resolve such external module references into concrete structures and signatures in order to unify types across module boundaries.
 It does this by searching a list of directories for a compiled interface file matching that module's name.
 For example, it will look for `alice.cmi` and `bob.cmi` on the search path, and use the first ones it encounters as the interfaces for `Alice` and `Bob`.

 You can set the search path by adding the `-I` flag to the compiler command-line.
 This can get complex when you have lots of libraries, and is the